convertigo/convertigo-doc/programming-guide/convertigo-mobile-builder/index.md

 - **Save Dataset**: Saves current data in the app as a dataset
 - **Delete Dataset**: Deletes a dataset

-## Mobile components
+##  NGX Components

-The Mobile Builder comes with a “Mobile Palette” containing the main components useful for creating the content of your application pages.
+The Builder comes with a “NGX Palette” containing the main components useful for creating the content of your application pages.
 Components are grouped by categories, but you can quickly find a component using the search bar.
 When you select a component, help for its use is displayed in the right pane.
 Simply drag and drop your components from the palette into the tree view of your pages.

-{% include image.html file="man_img/MobilePalette.png" url="images/man_img/MobilePalette.png" alt="MobilePalette" caption="MobilePalette" max-width="400" %}
+{% include image.html file="man_img/MobilePalette.png" url="images/man_img/MobilePalette.png" alt="NGXPalette" caption="NGXPalette" max-width="400" %}

 When you drop a component on existing one in the tree, it will be inserted under.
 You can reorder it by using the ‘up’ and ‘down’ buttons on the top of the project tree.
 You can also move the component to another position in the tree branch by drag & dropping it on the same branch.

 Although this is not as precise as dragging on the tree, you can also drag a component directly on the Application Viewer space.
 In this case, the zone where the component will be droppped will be highlighted in blue.

-{% include image.html file="man_img/mobile-components.png" url="images/man_img/mobile-components.png" alt="Mobile Component" caption="Mobile Components" max-width="400" %}
+{% include image.html file="man_img/mobile-components.png" url="images/man_img/mobile-components.png" alt="NGX Component" caption="NGX Components" max-width="400" %}

-Any mobile component can be selected from the project tree view which allows you to access and modify its properties in the “Properties” view.
+Any component can be selected from the project tree view which allows you to access and modify its properties in the “Properties” view.
 When you double-click on a component it is automatically highlighted in blue with a red dotted border in the application viewer.
 You can also double-click on a page to display this exact page on the app viewer.
-The other way round, if you right-click on a component in the application viewer, it will be highlighted and its mobile component will also be selected in the project tree.
+The other way round, if you right-click on a component in the application viewer, it will be highlighted and its component will also be selected in the project tree.

 ## Handling events and actions

 An application reacts to events generated by users, for example when they click on a button, submit a form, or wipe and object.
 You can handle these events by dropping the ‘Event’ component from the palette on a mobile component.
 A ‘control’ folder will be created with the event in it.
-Any mobile component can receive an 'Event component (buttons, images, containers, etc …).
+Any component can receive an 'Event component (buttons, images, containers, etc …).
 Once the ‘Event’ is placed, you can configure its ‘Event Type’ property to the event of your choice.
-Mobile builder has a built-in event list (click, tap, swipe, ect …) but you may use your own by typing yourself the event enclosed by parenthesis, eg: (myEvent)
+Builder has a built-in event list (click, tap, swipe, ect …) but you may use your own by typing yourself the event enclosed by parenthesis, eg: (myEvent)

-An application also reacts to some internal events triggered by mobile ‘Pages’, for example when a page is displayed, or created.
-To handle these type of events you can use the the ‘Page event’ component by dropping it directly on a ‘Page’.
+An application also reacts to some internal events triggered by ‘Pages’, for example when a page is displayed, or created.
+To handle these type of events you can use the ‘Page event’ component by dropping it directly on a ‘Page’.

 ### Using Actions in events